D20Network/D20/README.md

 ## Introduction

 Welcome to the D20Network Blockchain repository.
-This project is a product of the Void, Corp, a Utah-based software and hardware development company[^2^][2].
-Our goal is to utilize artificial intelligence (AI) and blockchain technology to enhance the tabletop role-playing games (TTRPGs) experience[^1^][1].
+This project is a product of the Void, Corp, a Utah-based software and hardware development company.
+Our goal is to utilize artificial intelligence (AI) and blockchain technology to enhance the tabletop role-playing games (TTRPGs) experience.

 ## Overview

 TTRPGs are a type of game in which players assume the role of a character and collaborate to tell a shared story.
-One of the key components of TTRPGs is character creation, which can be time-consuming and complex, especially for newer players[^1^][1].
+One of the key components of TTRPGs is character creation, which can be time-consuming and complex, especially for newer players.

-Our platform aims to use web 3.0 domains to store and view data, allowing for a more efficient and immersive gaming experience[^1^][1].
-We aim to use AI to allow solo players the chance to play, develop, and grow[^1^][1].
+Our platform aims to use web 3.0 domains to store and view data, allowing for a more efficient and immersive gaming experience.
+We aim to use AI to allow solo players the chance to play, develop, and grow.

 ## Background

-Blockchain technology is a decentralized, distributed ledger that allows for secure and transparent record-keeping[^1^][1].
-It has been utilized in a variety of industries, from finance to supply chain management, and has the potential to revolutionize many more[^1^][1].
+Blockchain technology is a decentralized, distributed ledger that allows for secure and transparent record-keeping.
+It has been utilized in a variety of industries, from finance to supply chain management, and has the potential to revolutionize many more.

-AI, on the other hand, has the potential to enhance the TTRPG experience by providing additional support for Dungeon Masters (DMs) and players[^1^][1].
+AI, on the other hand, has the potential to enhance the TTRPG experience by providing additional support for Dungeon Masters (DMs) and players.

 Algorithm :Scrypt Proof of Work
 Coin name: D20Network